Credit: Worker Tech Image via Shutterstock

-List the social media platforms you have working knowledge of — and any systems you've used to manage these channels, such as TweetDeck or Hootsuite.
-Don't let an employer assume you're not tech-savvy — itemize your know-how by platform.
-If you're new to the work force, don't assume a prospective employer is aware of your social media savvy.
-This becomes even more essential if you're targeting positions in marketing, mobile-product development or others that require you to work on various social media platforms. — Amanda Augustine, job search expert for TheLadders
+Lots of job seekers throw "social media" on the skills sections of their résumés, but this generalized term won't cut it with today's hiring managers.
+Amanda Augustine, job search expert for TheLadders, advised listing the specific social media platforms you have a working knowledge of and any systems you've used to manage these channels, such as TweetDeck or Hootsuite.
+Don't let an employer assume you're not tech-savvy, she said — itemize your know-how by platform.
+This becomes even more essential if you're targeting positions in marketing, mobile-product development or others that require you to work on various social media platforms.

-SQL is a highly sought-after technical skill due to its ability to work with nearly all databases.
-Every company today that gathers data needs somebody who is able to utilize SQL to quickly pull out key data components and generate reports that aid the decision-making process.– Ibro Palic, CEO of Resume Templates for Mac
+SQL is a highly sought-after technical skill due to its ability to work with nearly all databases, said Ibro Palic, CEO of Resume Templates for Mac.
+Companies that gather a lot of data need somebody who can use SQL to quickly pull out key data components and generate reports that aid the decision-making process.

 Understanding how to use certain technologies is one thing, but it's an entirely different skill to be able to write about those technologies in a way everyday users can understand.
 Messages between suppliers, manufacturers, distributors and the end user all happen in the written word online via emails, press releases, Web pages, articles, PDFs, manuals, etc., said Cameron Postelwait, marketing director at Sewell Direct.
 Companies need someone with a gift for written communication who also understands the technology.